DaoCloud/DaoCloud-docs/docs/en/docs/amamba/quickstart/istio_argocd.md

 date: 2024-06-27
 ---

-# Deploy Istio Resources in a Hosted Mesh Work Cluster Based on GitOps
+# Deploy Istio Resources in a Hosted Mesh Worker Cluster Based on GitOps

-Scenario: How can customers deploy Istio-related resources in a Hosted Mesh work cluster using GitOps?
+Scenario: How can customers deploy Istio-related resources in a Hosted Mesh worker cluster using GitOps?

 ## Prerequisites

 - Prepare the workbench and service mesh, with the service mesh version being v0.26.0 or above.
-- Prepare a work cluster.
+- Prepare a worker cluster.

-## Create a Hosted Mesh and Manage the Work Cluster
+## Create a Hosted Mesh and Manage the Worker Cluster

 ### Steps